maxdata/basic-components/docs/content/docs/introduction.md

 ## Not a Traditional Component Library

-This is **not a traditional component library** that you install as a dependency.
+This is **not a traditional component library** that you install as a dependency into a virtualenv.
 Instead, it's a collection of reusable components that you can copy directly into your project.

 1. Choose the components you need
-2. Use the [CLI](docs/cli) to add them to your project (or copy/paste manually)
+2. Use the [CLI](/docs/cli) to add them to your project (or copy/paste manually)
+3. [Configure](/docs/utilities) your code to use the components
-3. Customize the code to match your needs
+4. Customize the code to match your needs
-4. Build your interface using JinjaX's component system and Tailwind CSS's utility classes for styling and htmx for dynamic updates
+5. Build your interface using JinjaX's component system and Tailwind CSS's utility classes for styling and htmx for dynamic updates

 **Here's a simple example**